-Second, the following expenses can be deducted from taxable income, but no more than 50% of taxable income or 50,000 EEK per year: housing loan interest payments, education expenses, donations and trade unions membership fees.
+Second, the following expenses can be deducted from taxable income, but no more than 50% of taxable income or 50,000 EEK per year (3,196 EUR in 2011 and 1,920 EUR since 2012): housing loan interest payments, education expenses, donations and trade unions membership fees.
 The latter two are also subject to separate upper limits (as a percentage of taxable income).

-Note that deductions of interest payments of study loans, which are part of the training expenses, and donations and trade union membership fees were abolished since 1st January 2010.
+Note that deductions of interest payments of study loans, which are part of the training expenses, and donations and trade union membership fees were abolished from 1st January 2010.

-Third, pension contributions to the $3^{rd}$ pillar (i.e. voluntary funded scheme) can be deducted from taxable income but no more than 15% of taxable income.
+Third, pension contributions to the 3rd pillar (i.e. voluntary funded scheme) can be deducted from taxable income but no more than 15% of taxable income.
+In 2012 an additional ceiling of 6,000 EUR was introduced.